Kxvin1/life-dashboard/docs/project-plan.md

 4. Generate a logical file structure for both frontend and backend.
 Code should follow standard formatting conventions (PEP 8 for Python, Prettier for TS/JS) and demonstrate modularity.
 5. Code should demonstrate adherence to specified best practices (type safety, basic error handling, framework conventions).
 Explain design choices where relevant (e.g., why a specific hook was used, how SQLAlchemy models map to the database).
 6. Implement foundational error handling for common scenarios (API request failures, basic input validation).
 Describe the overall error handling strategy and acknowledge potential unaddressed edge cases (e.g., complex data migration errors).
-7. Explicitly address the specified free tier limitations (Vercel, Render, Neon, OpenAI) and API constraints (OpenAI) in the design and implementation plan, suggesting strategies to mitigate them.
+7. Explicitly address the specified free tier limitations (Vercel, Render, Railway, OpenAI) and API constraints (OpenAI) in the design and implementation plan, suggesting strategies to mitigate them.
 8. Ensure setup instructions and the overall plan are feasible for a solo developer with intermediate experience in the specified technologies.
 9. Focus on MVP features as defined in the scope, clearly listing each tool.
 10. Include clear progression paths for future development based on the "Future Considerations" section.